 There are civil remedies for fraudulent conveyance.
 Note that these remedies are in addition to any criminal penalties imposed for a conveyance.

-In short, a creditor can bring a lawsuit against the debtor to void the conveyance.
-If successful, a judge will freeze the transfer of the debtor’s property or assets and use them to satisfy the creditor’s claim against the debtor.
+In short, a creditor can bring a lawsuit against you to void the conveyance.
+If successful, a judge will freeze the transfer of your property or assets and use them to satisfy the creditor’s claim against you.

 Civil remedies are authorized under the California Uniform Voidable Transactions Act (formerly the California Uniform Fraudulent Transfer Act (UFTA)), as set forth in Civil Code 3439.

-The UFTA prohibits debtors from transferring property or assets so that they are outside the reach of creditors and unavailable to satisfy that creditor’s legitimate claim.
+The UFTA prohibits you from transferring property or assets so that they are outside the reach of creditors and unavailable to satisfy that creditor’s legitimate claim.

 A transfer under this act is defined as: